jalloh19/airbnb-clone-project/README.md

 ### 7. Admin Dashboard
 Provides administrators with tools to monitor platform activity, manage users, properties, and resolve disputes.
 It serves as the control center for maintaining platform integrity and enforcing policies.

+## API Security

+Securing the backend APIs is critical to protect user data, maintain system integrity, and prevent unauthorized access to the platform.
+The Airbnb Clone Project implements multiple layers of security to ensure that all transactions and interactions are protected.

+### 1. Authentication
+User authentication is required for all protected endpoints using JSON Web Tokens (JWT).
+This ensures that only verified users can access or modify data related to their accounts, properties, and bookings.

+**Importance:**
+Prevents unauthorized access to sensitive user data and ensures actions are traceable to legitimate users.

+---

+### 2. Authorization
+Role-based access control (RBAC) determines what actions each type of user can perform (e.g., admin, host, guest).
+It enforces boundaries such as preventing guests from modifying property listings or accessing admin endpoints.

+**Importance:**
+Ensures users can only perform actions permitted by their roles, reducing data tampering and privilege abuse.

+---

+### 3. Data Validation and Sanitization
+All API inputs are validated and sanitized to prevent injection attacks such as SQL injection or cross-site scripting (XSS).
+This ensures only correctly formatted and safe data enters the system.

+**Importance:**
+Prevents malicious input from compromising the database or the overall application security.

+---

+### 4. HTTPS and Encryption
+All communication between the client and server occurs over HTTPS, and sensitive information (like passwords) is stored using strong hashing algorithms such as bcrypt.

+**Importance:**
+Protects data in transit and at rest from interception and unauthorized access.

+---

+### 5. Rate Limiting and Throttling
+Implements request rate limiting to restrict the number of API calls a user can make within a given time window.
+This mitigates denial-of-service (DoS) and brute-force attacks.

+**Importance:**
+Prevents abuse of API endpoints and maintains service availability for legitimate users.

+---

+### 6. Secure Payment Processing
+Integrates with trusted third-party payment gateways that adhere to PCI DSS standards.
+Payment-related data is never stored directly on the platform.

+**Importance:**
+Protects users’ financial information and reduces liability in the event of security incidents.